qBioTurin/FORGE4FLAME/README.md

 ## How to Run
 ### F4F
 #### Without Docker
-To run F4F without using Docker, the user can open the FORGE4FLAME.Rproj file with RStudio---after cloning the repository---and run it through the Run App button or run the following R commands after installing the package (see above):
+To run F4F without using Docker, run the following R commands after installing the package (see above):

 ```r
 library(FORGE4FLAME)